comit-network/spikes/0003-secret-seed-storage-and-key-derivation.md

 ~/.comit/secret_seed
 ```

+But we could also use something like https://github.com/soc/directories-rs to choose the directory for us.

 But its location should be configurable with `secret_seed_file` in the `.toml` config.

 The format of the file should be toml with a single entry `secret_seed` (so we can `encrypted_secret_seed` later).